third-eye-cyborg/Flaresmith/CONTRIBUTING.md

-# Contributing to CloudMake
+# Contributing to Flaresmith

-Thank you for your interest in contributing to CloudMake!
+Thank you for your interest in contributing to Flaresmith!
 This guide will help you understand our spec-first development workflow.

 ## Spec-First Development Workflow

-**All material changes to CloudMake originate from feature specifications.** Never start with code—always start with a spec.
+**All material changes to Flaresmith originate from feature specifications.** Never start with code—always start with a spec.

 ### 1. Create or Update Specification